2025 © CPC Civils Ltd. All rights reserved.

 Civil Engineering and Water Infrastructure

-Ings Beck Flood Alleviation Scheme was a National Capital Project delivered under the NCF Framework.
-We worked closely with Galliford Try as their sole Civil Engineering Sub Contractor throughout the duration of the scheme.
+CPC Civils would work closely with Galliford Try as their sole Civil Engineering Sub Contractor throughout the duration of the scheme.

-On Phases M to Q, CPC Civils installed a new bypass road built over the existing water course.
-To do so CPC Civils installed 110 meters of twin 3 meter by 2 meter pre-cast culverts.
-The culverts were fabricated off site by FP McCann, as a modular product, and installed by CPC Civils using a 120T Mobile Crane and culvert pullers.
-Furthermore, the innovation in using the culverts to divert a main road during the construction work won CPC Civils and Galliford Try the Exemplar Performance Award from the Environment Agency.
+To do so CPC Civils would install 110 meters of twin 3 meter by 2 meter pre-cast culverts.
+The culverts were fabricated off site by FP McCann, as a modular product, and installed by CPC Civils.
+Our team would complete the installation using a 120T Mobile Crane and culvert pullers.

-The works on the contract phase S to T were to widen existing brooks and streams to reduce flood risk, traditionally these streams were dammed off and over pumped whilst the works was carried out, we decided to temporarily divert the water course by burying a 600mm pipe beside the work area thus reducing fuel consumption and minimising risk of spillages of fuels and oils.
-Although overall there was very little cost saving there was a far greater saving from an environmental point of view as once the pipe was installed it did not require any maintenance.
+The works on the contract phase S to T were to widen existing brooks and streams to reduce flood risk.
+Traditionally these streams were dammed off and over pumped whilst the works was carried out.
+We decided to temporarily divert the water course by burying a 600mm pipe beside the work area thus reducing fuel consumption and minimising risk of spillages of fuels and oils.

 Ask a question